MckinleyWood/perceptual-visualizer/README.md

 (Insert some stuff about where to get touchdesigner and how to use the toe here)

 ### Step 5: Command-line Arguments
-Write about command line argument
+Write about command line arguments

 ## Support
 Tell people where they can go to for help.
 It can be any combination of an issue tracker, a chat room, an email address, etc.